starkdg/pyConvnetPhash/README.md

 space by training additional autoencoder layers that might functionally piggy-back on top of these models.
 The code in these examples use the MobilenetV2 model but can easily be modified for other models.

-Here's a map to the files.
-Locations for files are located at the top of the scripts which will need to be changed.
+Here's a map to the python script files.
+Many refer to other files.
+There are variables for the location of these files at the top of the scripts that will need to be changed accordingly.

 ## Utility Scripts